alanzjl/8-bit-cpu/README.md

 # 8-bit-cpu
 A simple 8-bit RISC cpu that runs self-defined assemble language.
 Built with verilog, tested on Xilinx XC6XLS45 (Spartan 6).
 Compilter is written in python, and commands are sent via UART.

+***Because this project is based on one of my class assignments, I can't fully upload it now.
+The source code will be uploaded soon.***
 ## Author
 This work is finished by Alan Zhao, you can visit [my homepage](http://alanzjl.com) for more information about this project.